Family Dentistry Vienna, VA

 Age-Specific Dental Care

 As a family dentist, our office treats patients of all ages.
-It’s important for us to know the most common problems of each age group so that we can recognize and treat them properly.
+We need to know the most common problems of each age group to recognize and treat them properly.
 The prominent problems for toddlers usually aren’t the same as those most common for adults.
 As mentioned above, tooth decay is most common in young children.
 They have diets higher in sugar and aren’t able to brush and floss as well as adults.

-As we age, our teeth take on the passing years, just like the rest of our bodies.
+As we age, our teeth take on the passing years, like the rest of our bodies.
 Seniors are most likely to experience tooth loss with age.
 We offer many different options to replace missing teeth.
-We’ll do a consultation with a full oral exam to determine which is the best choice for you.
+We’ll consult with you and perform a full oral exam to determine your best choice.
 Whenever possible, we recommend dental implants.
 They’re the gold standard of tooth replacement and the only one that replaces the tooth root in addition to the crown.

 Dental Care for Adults

 Missing, damaged, and stained teeth can become problems as we age.
-Some of the cosmetic and restorative treatments that we offer include dental implants, dental veneers, dental bonding, and teeth whitening.
+Some of our cosmetic and restorative treatments include dental implants, dental veneers, dental bonding, and teeth whitening.

-• Dental implants are dental prosthetics that replace missing and lost teeth at the root.
+• Dental implants are prosthetics that replace missing and lost teeth at the root.

-• Porcelain veneers are shells of porcelain ceramic that cover the front and sides of teeth.
+• Porcelain veneers are porcelain ceramic shells covering the front and sides of teeth.
 They can hide flaws very well.

 • Tooth bonding is a more economical alternative to veneers.
 The bonding process uses biocompatible materials that the dentist sculpts onto the enamel.